DerekSelander/SpringBoardPOC/README.md

 ## Lab Material for [Silicon Valley iOS Developers Meetup](http://www.meetup.com/sviphone/), [iOS Security and Hacking](http://www.meetup.com/sviphone/events/230950259/)

+### Setup

 If you don't already have [class-dump, please download it](https://github.com/nygard/class-dump) and install in `/usr/local/bin` or similar location.

 Download this sample project and follow along below.

-##### Compiling the Code
+### Compiling the Code

 After downloading the sample code, build and run the app.
 It is an application which has a UIScrollView which showcases several views... not too exciting.
+Try scrolling back and forth in the simulator to make sure this works.

 The majority of work is done in Interface Builder.
-Take a look at `ViewController.swift`: The UIScrollView's delegate is assigned to this class, which implements only one method from UIScrollViewDelegate, `scrollViewDidScroll:`
+Take a look at `ViewController.swift`: The UIScrollView's delegate is assigned to `ViewController.swift`, which implements only one method from UIScrollViewDelegate, `scrollViewDidScroll:`

+An important note is that SpringBoardPOC has one required framework, `SpringBoardTweak`.
+The one class in this framework is called `Tweak.m`.
+Open up `Tweak.m` and explore it's contents.

+You'll see a commented out method for `+ (void)load`.
+Uncomment this method then recompile the app.
+Try moving the UIScrollView around and see what happens.

-##### Finding Where to Swizzle
+### Finding Where to Swizzle

 In this lab you will find the location of the delegate method of SBIconScrollView, a subclass of UIScrollView which is used to display on the SpringBoard icons.